 You have the option of claiming the standard deduction OR itemizing deductions on your income tax return.
 We go over the differences in the standard deduction and itemized deductions in this article.

-In short review, a standard deduction is a fixed amount that everyone gets.
+In short, a standard deduction is a fixed amount that everyone gets.
 It ensures all taxpayers have at least some income that is not subject to the federal income tax.

 - Standard Deduction